videojs/videojs.com/README.md

 # Videojs.com

 This is the repo for the videojs.com website, including our blog.
-It uses the [Gatsby framework](https://gatsbyjs.org), so if you have questions about how things like the static rendering work, their documentation is a great place to start
+It uses the [Gatsby framework](https://gatsbyjs.org), so if you have questions about how things like the static rendering work, their documentation is a great place to start ,and you guys will love it.

 ## Blog